Electronics-Creed/Face_experssion/README.md

 # Face_experssion

-In this project we can detect six types of facial expressions (anger, disgust, fear, happy, sad, surprise, neutral) using neural networks.
+In this project we can detect six types of facial expressions (anger, disgust, fear, happy, sad, surprise, neutral) using neural networks in Python.
 The neural network model consists of 6 layers.

 ---